worthyag/SixLove/reports/finalReport.md

 I originally wanted to use the 'FullCalendar' javascript library to build the calendar, however I didn't want to deal with the licensing.
 I then decided to use the calendar python library, more specifically the HTMLCalendar.
 However, after reading the documentation, and researching other projects that had incorporated it, it did not feel right for this project.
 Though I know that I could have built upon it, the library felt too limited.
 In the end, I decided to build a calendar from scratch myself, in order to focus on the things needed for SixLove.
 Building a calendar from scratch also allowed me to make alterations with ease- especially since I knew all the workings of it.

 I did not have to create a model for the `planner` app since it works with the models already created.
 Therefore I began by creating a simple view, so that I could begin working on the calendar itself.
 The first stage was to work on the logic for the calendar interface.
 At this stage, my goal was to build a calendar using HTML and CSS/SCSS, that displayed the date above it and a date picker beneath it.
 Once I hard coded the calendar, I then modified my code, to use javascript to dynamically render the calendar.
-I created a `buildCalendar()` function that rendered the calendar based on a specific date. **Code snippet 17** displays the most important parts of the function.
+I created a `buildCalendar()` function that rendered the calendar based on a specific date. **Figure 88** displays the most important parts of the function.

 ```javascript
 function buildCalendar() {